MarkHoeber/tools-tech-syllabus/source/projects.rst

 Proposals
 ***********************

-By class 9, please add your proposal to |GitHub - Proposals|.
+By class 9, please add your proposal to :xref:`GitHub Proposals`.

 I will comment on proposals as needed.
 I encourage you to view others' proposals and share constructive ideas.